 Pregnancy Symptoms Week 27

 Your body: You've likely had vaginal discharge throughout your pregnancy, and you may see it pick up around now.
-As long as it's clear or white and odorless, it's not a cause for alarm, but see your provider if you suspect a yeast infection, which, along with urinary tract infections, you're more prone to during pregnancy.
+As long as it's clear or white and odorless, it's not a cause for alarm.
+Make an appointment to see your provider if you suspect a yeast infection, which, along with urinary tract infections, you're more prone to during pregnancy.

 Pregnancy Symptoms Week 28